top of page

 ¹ Freedom fighters: those who made part of the Freedom Movement in India, resulting in its independence in 1947.

-³ Mehfil or Bazm is a formal venue where indoor recreational activities such as poetic symposiums (mushaira), singing, music, and dance are entertained in parts of the Indian subcontinent, specially in Urdu.
-It is part of Ganga-Jamuni tehzeeb culture.
+³ Mehfil or Baz is a formal venue where indoor recreational activities such as poetic symposiums (mushaira), singing, music, and dance are entertained in parts of the Indian subcontinent, especially in Urdu.
+It is part of the Ganga-Jamuna Tehzeeb culture.

 ⁴ The peepul (or peepal, Ficus religiosa) is a large, sacred fig tree native to the Indian subcontinent.